adirksen/Nexio-Assessment/README.md

 ## Features

-1. An endpoint to process a payment through Nexio's processing API.
+1. An endpoint to process a card payment through Nexio's processing API.
 2. An endpoint to fetch transactions from Nexio's transactions API.

 ## Prerequisites